 Koh Ngam lies off the coast of Koh Chang, just a couple of hundred metres away from its south eastern tip.

-Getting to Koh Ngam
+Getting There – Koh Ngam

-Once there, follow the track above and behind the bungalows, past the partially constructed Long Beach Resort until you get to the turning to Tantawan Resort.
-If you head down this road into the resort, you get a great view across the tiny bay to the Koh Ngam itself.
-They will rent you a kayak too at around 200bt for a few hours.
+Once there, follow the route above and behind the bungalows, past the partially constructed Long Beach Resort until you get to the turning to Tantawan Resort.
+If you head down this road into the resort, you get a great view across the tiny bay to Koh Ngam itself.
+They will rent you a kayak at around 200bt for a few hours.

-A day trip which could also include Long Beach, Koh Laoya and the islands in the bay, Koh Phrao Nai and Koh Phrao Nok (also known as Koh Sai Khao), will be 1,500bt.
+Or another alternative is to hire a launch out of Salak Phet and combine a visit to there with a jaunt around the other islands in the bay, Koh Phrao Nai and Koh Phrao Nok (also known as Koh Sai Khao), price at 1,500bt.
 For a bit more, you can maybe add Koh Wai to the itinerary.

-Return to Explore The Islands Near Koh Chang
+Return to Islands Near Koh Chang